liquidctl/liquidctl/docs/corsair-platinum-and-pro-xt-coolers.md

 # liquidctl status
 Corsair H100i Platinum (experimental)
 ├── Liquid temperature    27.0  °C
+├── Pump speed            2357  rpm
 ├── Fan 1 speed           1386  rpm
-├── Fan 2 speed           1389  rpm
+└── Fan 2 speed           1389  rpm
-└── Pump speed            2357  rpm
 ```

 ## Programming the fan speeds

-Each fan can be set to either a fixed duty cycle, or a profile consisting of up
+Each fan channel can be set to either a fixed duty cycle, or a profile
-to seven (temperature, duty) pairs.
-Temperatures should be given Celsius and
+consisting of up to seven (temperature, duty) pairs.
+Temperatures should be
-duty values in percentage.
+given Celsius and duty values in percentage.

 Profiles run on the device are only always based on the internal liquid
 temperature probe.
 The last point should set the fan to 100% duty cycle, or be